Ruuv1337/RTP_IX/README.md

 Discord: [object Object]#3827
 `
 ## Log List
+Log on 29.04.20
+1. Added NEW! function (command "rtpe slot" double your pet for create partner).
+2. [deleted][deprecated] "ttcrys" commmand.
+3. Add SpeedCast mode for Berserker and two skill's.
+4. Berserker status is checked.
+5. Added small fixes for Sorc and Lancer.

 Log on 21.04.20
 1. Added fixes for Lancer.
 2. Lancer status is checked.